 Do you ever feel guilty about taking time for yourself?
 Perhaps you have a demanding job with a lot of responsibilities.
-Perhaps you’re a full-time parent with kids who always need a lot of attention, or perhaps you’re a student and anxious about spending as much time as you can on learning.
+Perhaps you’re a full-time parent with kids who always need a lot of attention, or perhaps you’re a student and anxious about spending as much time as you can on learning and writing your best custom coursework.
 We live in a society that praises productivity and an intense focus on work, but we also live in a society where rates of mental illness are rising, and there’s a lot of research that connects the two.
 Free time isn’t merely an indulgence.
 It’s something you need to stay healthy, and you should be making the most of it.

 We all know that physical activity is good for our physical health, but did you know that it also helps your mental health?
 Numerous studies have shown that higher rates of physical activity correlate with lower rates of depression and anxiety.
 It even helps to deal with short-term stress.
 Getting active takes your mind off your worries and speeds up your metabolism so that the stress hormone cortisol is flushed out of your system more quickly.
 Hard exercise also produces endorphins, which make you feel warm and fuzzy, but even gentle activity such as walking will lift your mood, and dancing is just as good for you as sport.